progwebtec/classes-module/content/classes/ss2025/info2/labs/assignment-01.md

 ## Pre-Lab

 This exercise builds on the design you did last week using CRC cards.
+In Summer 2025 we did this in the lecture using this [material page]({{<ref "../material/cool-zuul-application-design" >}}).
 Please think through the following questions together with your team before coming to the lab and write down your answers somewhere.

 ***P1.*** Prepare a prioritized subset of features that you would like to implement.